Well-posedness by noise for scalar conservation laws: Definitions and the existence of generalized Kinetic solutions

-By the stochastic Fubini theorem (see for example \cite{RevYor1999}, Exercise 5.17) and Remark \ref{rem:cadlag}, all the addends have measurable versions in $(t,\omega,x,\xi)$, for which the equality above is true for~a.e. $(t,\omega,x,\xi)$ and we can integrate in $x$ and in $\xi$ and exchange the order of integration.
-Therefore, integrating the above formula in $(x,\xi)$ and bringing the convolution on $\varphi$, we get, with $\varphi(t,x,\xi)=\tilde{\varphi}(t,x-W_{t},\xi)$,
+By the stochastic Fubini theorem (see for example Revuz, Yor \cite[Exercise 5.17]{RevYor1999}) and Remark \ref{rem:cadlag}, all the addends have measurable versions in $(t,\omega,x,\xi)$; moreover, for these versions the equality above is true for~a.e. $(t,\omega,x,\xi)$, we can integrate in $x$ and in $\xi$ and exchange the order of integration.
+We do so and bring the convolution on $\varphi$: we get, with $\varphi(t,x,\xi)=\tilde{\varphi}(t,x-W_{t},\xi)$,

 Finally, we let $\epsilon$ go to $0$ and use the change of variable $\tilde{x}=x-W_{t}$, to obtain